A Challenge for Category Managers

 Now, I understand the value of promoting products.
 But if you were to look at the category management data this may help you understand how customers interact with your product.
 A high promotional activity can also mean low loyalty with customers who only ever buy when on promotion.
 This strategy can cost the company, even in a low market share retailer, many millions of pounds.

 Yes, value for the customer is key.
 But at what cost?
 Especially when costs are on the rise.
 There are a number of brands within the retail world where they have over 66% promotional participation!
 This includes new lines that have had millions spent on developing them.
 Yet, the only message to the customer is, that this great new product is only worth buying when on offer!
-Crazy.
+Wild.

 Use Data to Improve Margins